-A patent provides a right to inventor(s) to exclude others from exploiting the patented invention.
-Therefore, other than inventor can not use, make or sell the patented invention without permission from the inventor.
+A patent provides a right to an inventor(s) to exclude others from exploiting the patented invention.
+Therefore, other than the inventor cannot use, make or sell the patented invention without permission from the inventor.
 This is often referred to as the exclusive right of the invention.
 The inventor can capitalize on this exclusive right and make his patent commercially viable.

 Let us now consider the factors that provide an understanding as to why patents are so important.